Women In Transition

 • At least 18 years of age

-• A reliable source of income sufficient to pay monthly rent and meet other financial obligations.
-Current economic conditions indicate the need for a minimum of $700 per month net income
+• A reliable source of income sufficient to pay monthly rent and meet other financial obligations: a minimum of $700/mo NET income and no more than 50% AMI (2304/mo, GROSS)

 • Acceptable sources of income are wages from employment, social security benefits (i.e., SSI, SSDI, retirement), pension, or verified unemployment benefits continuing for at least four months